(Spoilers for the whole show)

 because the show draws so obviously from conservative, christian beliefs about the purpose of life.

 One of the people I watched TGP with speculated that there are no actual children in the good place – as in, the place portrayed on the show, both its bad-place-masquerade and true form – because it would be too depressing for the audience to contemplate dead kids.
 I’m not against that – I could have read Gravity’s Rainbow in the same time it took to watch TGP, but it was a pandemic, and I was looking for the familiar pleasures of a network sitcom: easy to digest and comforting.1

-And I can’t accept that none of them, given literally all the time in the universe, think that life’s essential pleasures might include, e.g., watching your child take her first steps, graduate from college, hike the Appalachian Trail with you, &c.
+And I can’t accept that none of them, given literally all the time in the universe, think that life’s essential pleasures might include, e.g., watching your child take their first steps, graduate from college, have children of their own, &c.
 Lots of people who have kids, ahem, seem to find meaning in it:

 My own informal research says that grandparent couples are happy couples.
 Some of that is selection bias–if you stuck it out as a couple long enough to have your grandchildren born, you are in good shape as a couple.
 But I think that some of it is that if you have children, then you want grandchildren, and when they arrive you feel real joy and satisfaction.